 The Nevada Dairy Council’s own Libby Lovig is here to help.

 Fuel Up To Play 60 is led by students, for students.
-Create a Student Dashboard account to track activities, participate in challenges, and earn points to achieve Ambassador status – with a chance to represent Arizona at the national Student Ambassador Summit!
+It all starts when they create their Student Dashboard account to track activities, participate in challenges, and earn points to achieve Ambassador status.
+Reach the highest level for a chance to represent Nevada at the national Student Ambassador Summit!

-Become a Touchdown School by completing all Six Steps on your Dashboard.
-In the process, student leaders will work with Program Advisors to plan a Kick-Off event, rally other students to the cause, and implement nutrition and physical activity plays!
-Get ideas through reading school success stories here.
+Complete and report all steps in the program on the Fuel Up to Play 60 Dashboard to become a Touchdown School.
+In the process, student leaders will work with Program Advisors to plan a Kickoff event, rally other students to the cause, and implement nutrition and physical activity plays!
+Get ideas through reading school success stories.

 Incentives are everywhere!
-School nutrition equipment, gift cards, Cardinals tickets, player or Big Red school visits, kids’ camps, and autographed footballs are just a few.
+School nutrition equipment, prizes, Raiders tickets, player or Raider Rusher school visits, kids’ camps, and autographed footballs are just a few.
 There’s a bunch of great stuff available to actively participating schools.
+For qualifying schools, grants are available to help with wellness initiatives.
+Check out some ideas for using Fuel Up to Play 60 funding.

 Check Out Fuel Up to Play 60 in Action!